dotnet/docs-maui/docs/platform-integration/device/flashlight.md

 ## Use Flashlight

-The flashlight can be turned on and off through the `TurnOnAsync` and `TurnOffAsync` methods.
+The flashlight can be turned on and off through the <xref:Microsoft.Maui.Devices.IFlashlight.TurnOnAsync> and <xref:Microsoft.Maui.Devices.IFlashlight.TurnOffAsync> methods.
 The following code example ties the flashlight's on or off state to a <xref:Microsoft.Maui.Controls.Switch> control:

 :::code language="csharp" source="../snippets/shared_1/DeviceDetailsPage.xaml.cs" id="flashlight":::